munificent/craftinginterpreters/book/optimization.md

      hotspots in the VM.
 Do you see anything in the runtime that you can improve?

-2. Many strings in real-world user programs are very small, often only a character or two.
+2. Many strings in real-world user programs are small, often only a character or two.
 This is less of a concern in clox because we intern strings, but most VMs don't.
-For those that don't, heap-allocating a tiny character array for each of those little strings and then representing the value as a pointer to that array is quite wasteful.
-Often the pointer is smaller than the string's characters.
-A classic trick is to have a separate value representation for small strings that stores the characters right inline in the value.
+For those that don't, heap-allocating a tiny character array for each of those little strings and then representing the value as a pointer to that array is wasteful.
+Often the pointer is larger than the string's characters.
+A classic trick is to have a separate value representation for small strings that stores the characters inline in the value.

      Starting from clox's original tagged union representation, implement that optimization.
 Write a couple of relevant benchmarks and see if it helps.

 3. Reflect back on your experience with this book.
-What parts of worked well for you?
+What parts of it worked well for you?
 What didn't?
+Was it easier for you to learn bottom-up or top-down?
+Did the illustrations help or distract?
+Did the analogies clarify or confuse?

-The more you understand about your personal learning style, the more effectively you can upload knowledge into your head.
+     The more you understand your personal learning style, the more effectively you can upload knowledge into your head.
 You can specifically target material that teaches the way you learn best.

 </div>